dcomtois/summarytools/README.md

 summarytools With
 Rmarkdown](https://cran.r-project.org/web/packages/summarytools/vignettes/Recommendations-rmarkdown.html)

-## A Big Forward in 0.9.0: Say ¡Hola\! to Translations\!
+## A Big Step Forward in 0.9.0: Say ¡Hola\! to Translations\!

 ![A Russian version of freq)](img/Russian-freq.png)

+### Contribute to summarytools…

-Contribute to summarytools by submitting your language file\!
-Go to [this page](https://github.com/dcomtois/summarytools/tree/dev-current/translations), turn the template into a new set of translations, and do a pull request if you have a GitHub account.
-If you don’t, just send me an email (see bottom of this page).
+… by submitting your own language file\!
+Go to [this page](https://github.com/dcomtois/summarytools/tree/dev-current/translations), copy the template and turn it into a new set of translations, and do a pull request\!
+If you don’t have a GitHub account (and don’t want to become one, even though it’s awesome), just send me an email (see bottom of this page).
 Danke in advance\! :)

 # What is summarytools?